-Income tax e-filing refers the process of submitting income tax return (ITR) online to Government tax authorities in the prescribed format.
+Income tax e-filing refers to the process of submitting income tax return (ITR) online to Government tax authorities in the prescribed format.
+Income tax e-filing is safer, simpler and quicker than visiting the Income Tax Office to file your returns.
 Under existing income tax rules in India, e-filing is currently mandatory for most tax assessees and replaces the earlier paper-based system of filing ITR.
-The last date of e-filing Income Tax Return for AY 2019-20 is 31st August 2019, extended from the original deadline of 31st July 2019.
+The last date for e-filing Income Tax Return for AY 2022-23 is 31st July 2022.

 Top Income Tax e-Filing Options in India